dmccreary/personal-finance/docs/glossary.md

 **Example:** This course explains how money market funds serve as a cash management tool offering better returns than checking accounts while maintaining liquidity.

+#### Mortgage

+Long-term loans used to finance the purchase of real estate, with the property serving as collateral.

+**Example:** This course teaches you how to evaluate mortgage options and understand the long-term financial commitment of homeownership.

 #### Mortgage Loans

 Long-term loans used to finance the purchase of real estate, with the property serving as collateral.